ScriptBasic/WinPBX/docs/Oxygen/Intrinsic Functions.md

 # <a name="lcase"></a>lcase

-Returns a lower case copy of a string
+Returns a lower case copy of a string.

 ```
 dim s as string = lcase("ABCDEF")